hydrosquall/sparky-website-tutorial/README.md

 1. Open up this [Codepen][codepen]
 2. HTML corresponds to `index.html`, CSS corresponds to `assets/styles.css`, and JS corresponds to `assets/main.js`

 + Visit [this page][tutorial] and get ready to learn.
-+ Refer to 'reference-files' if you get stuck!
++ Refer to `reference-files` if you get stuck!
 + Leave comments on any files or lines you find confusing

 ### Self-Paced
-+ Click "fork" to make a copy of these files for your computer
++ Click "fork" to make a copy of these files for your account
 + Open up the folder `starter-files`
 + _A fully documented version of the basic directions will be posted if time permits._